 From Jellybean version onwards, they have slightly changed the process with some additional setting changes and in Marshmallow, it may create some confusion when the user tries to initiate the connection.

-We can start the process with opening the notification bar by swiping down from the top of the phone.
+We can start the process by opening the notification bar by swiping down from the top of the phone.
 We can see quick settings menu where we can enable the Bluetooth quickly by tapping on the Bluetooth icon.
 Tap on that for enabling Bluetooth or you can choose it from the settings menu.

-Now Bluetooth will be enabled in your phone and we need to open the Bluetooth settings menu to find out the other phone and pair it.
+Now Bluetooth will be enabled on your phone and we need to open the Bluetooth settings menu to find out the other phone and pair it.
 You can open it by going to Settings->Bluetooth.
-In previous versions of Android you might have seen one additional setting that is an option to tick to enable your phone to be identified by the other Bluetooth device for a fixed time.
+In previous versions of Android, you might have seen one additional setting that is an option to tick to enable your phone to be identified by the other Bluetooth device for a fixed time.

 In Android 6.0 Marshmallow they have removed that setting.
 Instead of that you just need to open the Bluetooth settings screen to make your phone discoverable by other Bluetooth devices.
-Now with the Bluetooth settings open in Android smartphone using Marshmallow, you can start scan on other device which you need to pair.
+Now with the Bluetooth settings open in Android smartphone using Marshmallow, you can start to scan on other devices which you need to pair.

-Alternatively you can initiate the search and pairing from the Marshmallow version by tapping on the “Refresh” button on settings of Bluetooth screen.
+Alternatively, you can initiate the search and pairing from the Marshmallow version by tapping on the “Refresh” button on settings of Bluetooth screen.
 Before doing that please be sure that the other phone is discoverable by ticking the discovery option in older android versions or taking Bluetooth settings in Marshmallow versions.